zold-io/wts.zold.io/README.md

   --data "keygap=84Hjsow9"
 ```

-You will get `302`
+You will get `200` response if the payment processing has been started.
-response no matter what.
 The `X-Zold-Job` header of the response will
 contain the ID of the job, which is executed on the server.
-Later,
-you can check the status of the job via the `/job` entry point, using its ID.
+Later, you can check the status of the job via the `/job` entry point, using its ID.

+If you get non-200 response, check the `X-Zold-Error` response HTTP header,
+it will explain the problem with a more or less human-readable error message.
+The response body will contain Ruby stacktrace

 There are more entry points: